pingcap/docs-cn/migrate-from-sql-files-to-tidb.md

 ## Step 1.
 Prepare SQL files

 Put all the SQL files in the same directory, like `/data/my_datasource/` or `s3://my-bucket/sql-backup`.
-TiDB Lighting recursively searches for all `.sql` files in this directory and its subdirectories.
+TiDB Lightning recursively searches for all `.sql` files in this directory and its subdirectories.

 ## Step 2.
 Define the target table schema